 The consolidated statement of financial condition includes the accounts of Stifel and its subsidiaries.
-All material inter-company accounts and transactions have been eliminated.
+All material intercompany accounts and transactions have been eliminated.

 We have investments or interests in other entities for which we must evaluate whether to consolidate by determining whether we have a controlling financial interest or are considered to be the primary beneficiary.
-Under our current consolidation policy, which complies with the provisions of Accounting Standards Codification ("ASC") Topic 810 as amended by Accounting Standards Update ("ASU") 2015-02, we consolidate those entities where we have the power to direct the activities of the entity that most significantly impact the entity's economic performance and the obligation to absorb losses of the entity or the rights to receive benefits from the entity that could potentially be significant to the entity.
+Under our current consolidation policy, we consolidate those entities where we have the power to direct the activities of the entity that most significantly impact the entity's economic performance and the obligation to absorb losses of the entity or the rights to receive benefits from the entity that could potentially be significant to the entity.